bernhardberger/RedShiftTester/README.md

 ---

-Big thanks to @mbucchia for making this feature available in OpenXR Toolkit! (https://mbucchia.github.io/OpenXR-Toolkit/)
+Big thanks to @mbucchia for making the feature for correction of chromatic abberations on Varjo HMDs available in OpenXR Toolkit! (https://mbucchia.github.io/OpenXR-Toolkit/)